Robinlovelace/open-gat/README.md

     USA, highway engineering even became a recommended case study for geography lessons (Fox 1923).

-6. UTPS stands for the UMT (Urban Mass Transportation Administration, an agency of the DoT responsible for transport planning) Transportation Planning System (UTPS) and PLANPAC
+7. UTPS stands for the UMT (Urban Mass Transportation Administration, an agency of the DoT responsible for transport planning) Transportation Planning System (UTPS) and PLANPAC

-7. Thanks to Crispin Cooper, author of sDNA, for raising this barrier.
+8. Thanks to Crispin Cooper, author of sDNA, for raising this barrier.

+9. See <https://www.fsf.org/about/what-is-free-software> for a full
+    definition and context.

-8. Like Python packages, R packages are analogous to Apps on smartphones and plugins in QGIS (described below), that provide new functionality.
+10. Like Python packages, R packages are analogous to Apps on smartphones and plugins in QGIS (described below), that provide new functionality.
 Many implement recently developed statistical and computational techniques (some of which are accompanied by papers